-Doing Good Together – Our community programme
+Doing The Right Thing - our community programme

 We believe in helping people become more employable.
 So we support projects that provide proper job training and skills, access to relevant qualifications and help in finding jobs.